 Be prepared if you are allergic to any insect bite, and carry antihistamines if your reaction is mild, or an Epipen if your reaction is serious.

-Wear long sleeve shirt, long pants and a hat in tick prone areas.
+Wear long sleeve shirt, long pants and a hat in tick prone areas, preferably treated witih permethrin.
 Light-coloured clothing allows you to see ticks more easily.
 After a walk examine your head and body for ticks.

-Do not try to kill the tick with methylated spirits or any other chemicals, or the tick will inject more toxins.
+Do not try to kill the tick with methylated spirits or any other chemicals, and do not use tweezers, or the tick will inject more toxins.

 It is normal for a tick bite to remain slightly itchy for several weeks, however if other symptoms develop, then consult a doctor immediately.

-Leeches won’t harm you but can be unpleasant, as the bite wound bleeds due to the injection of anti-coagulants.
+Leeches won’t harm you in most cases, but can be unpleasant, as the bite wound bleeds due to the injection of anti-coagulants.
 If bitten, wash the bite area to prevent infection.
 Use insect repellent to repel them.
+Some rare individuals can have an anaphylactic reaction – this requires urgent medical attention (ring 000 for an ambulance).

-Don’t worry about spider bites as it is rare for a bushwalker to be bitten by a spider.
+Don’t worry about spider bites as it is rare for a bushwalker or hiker to be bitten by a spider.
 However you should know what to do if bitten.

 If a member of your bushwalking group is bitten by a Funnel-web spider don’t panic.
 Lay the victim on the ground.
 Use two compression bandages to firmly wrap the full length of the arm or leg that has been bitten, not just the area of the bite.
 Monitor the victim’s breathing and pulse.